RobbieJKatz/Kinect/README.md

 ## SUMMARY

-This project details the installation and the programming of the Microsoft Kinect using Libfreekinect, OpenNI, NITE as well as PyOpenNI on an ubuntu-15.10 system.
+This project details the installation and the programming of the Microsoft Kinect using Libfreenect, OpenNI, NITE as well as PyOpenNI on an ubuntu-15.10 system.

 ## Installation